 As Brian and Emkir had worked on the station's officers, Naval Intelligence comm'd Ms. Vik and Dame Mikah to contact Zach and Sir Zimzod.
 When Mikah asked what it was about, she was told Naval Intel planned to formally take the prisoner Sipos into custody and "re-interview" the prisoner.
 They also wanted to take statements from those who had custody of, and handled the prisoner before they took control.
 Zach tried, in a panic, to protest that Zimzod had the prisoner in custody.
 The caller said Zach was present during all actions taken and would need to be interviewed.
 The caller brooked no argument, so Zimzod and a very unhappy Zach headed to the location given to report their statements.

-Both Zimzod and Zach gave unaltered statements about what happened at the rental block.
+Both Zimzod and Zach gave accurate statements about what happened at the rental block.
 While Zach showed a lot of regret for the events, Zimzod described his process matter of factly as 'that which had to be done'.
 Eventually, the two were excused and headed to their kart, to return to meet Mikah.
 But as they were leaving, they overheard a conversation about the suspect, Anna Zebrinkt, and her apparent involvement with a black market figure on station!
 Knowing the team hadn't been told this, Zach excused himself and pushed his way into the conversation before a very annoyed Zimzod could stop him.
 Zach's interruption ended the conversation, as the two talking officers regarded the intruder.

 Leaning forward in a menacing manner, one of the Navy officers demanded who Zach was and what his business in the office was?
 Zach, completely clueless to his situation, pushed back saying he was with "Sir" Zimzod.
 He was about to say they'd just given statements about the suspect they took into custody when the officer interrupted him again.
 Having noticed Zimzod's battledress had no unit markings or normal badges, both officers had bells and warnings going off in their heads.
 Despite trying to disassociate himself from Zach, Zimzod's odd appearance had him caught in the events Zach created.
 At the same time, Zach was angry the officers had taken his interruption as a violation.
 This was despite the fact they were not given any knowledge of 'who he was or what he was doing' was explanation enough.